 Running is a great way to deal with stress, but running outside now comes with an added stress — do you need to wear a face mask or is it dangerous to cover your mouth and nose?

 The answer to the first part of the question depends on what your city, country or state requires as well as your vaccination status.
 For instance, the Centers for Disease Control and Prevention (CDC) recently announced that Americans who are fully vaccinated against COVID-19 no longer need to wear a mask outdoors, unless they are in a crowded setting (like a 5K).
 Check out your state's and/or county's government website for up-to-date requirements.

-Beyond that, consider where you're running — if your route is crowded and you can't maintain a social distance of at least 6 feet, a face mask is the smart choice, even if wearing it may be uncomfortable.
+Beyond that, consider where you're running — if your route is crowded and you can't maintain a social distance of at least 6 feet, a face mask is a smart choice, even if wearing it may be uncomfortable.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.